 And he knew the perfect place—the Gila National Forest.
 The sprawling forest in western New Mexico had been impacted less than other forests because of its imposing terrain.
 In the Gila, the Rocky and Sierra Madre Mountains meet, forming a complex mix of forested mountains, mesas and canyons linked by broad grasslands and deserts.
 The district forester agreed, and on June 3, 1924, he signed the Gila Wilderness Area into existence—the first such designation in the world.

 Since then, of course, many more wilderness areas have been created—today the U.S. has 803 wilderness areas covering over 111 million acres (about 4.5% of the country).
 The Gila is the largest in New Mexico, covering about 560,000 acres.
 The Aldo Leopold Wilderness Area is adjacent to the Gila on the East, adding another 200,000 acres to form a contiguous area as large as Rhode Island.
-All wilderness areas are now protected under The Wilderness Act, passed in 1964.
-Wilderness areas are managed by the land management agency in whose lands they lie—the National Park Service, Bureau of Land Management, U.S. Fish and Wildlife Service and U.S. Forest Service.
+All wilderness areas are now protected under The Wilderness Act, passed in 1964 (learn more about the Wilderness Act here).
+Wilderness areas are managed by the land management agency in whose lands they lie—the National Park Service, Bureau of Land Management, U.S. Fish and Wildlife Service or U.S. Forest Service.

 The Gila is a nature lover’s paradise.
 It is a crossroads of ecosystems, with an expansive biodiversity.
 The forests range from pinion-pine-juniper stands on the east to ponderosa pine in the central portion and spruce-fir areas on the higher-elevation west.
-The fauna range from elk to Gila monsters; several packs of re-introduced Mexican wolves call the Gila home.
-As Tim Gibbons writes, on the Gila “you can hook a catfish on one cast and the endemic Gila trout on another.”
+The fauna ranges from elk to Gila monsters, and several packs of re-introduced Mexican wolves call the Gila home.
+As Tim Gibbons wrote, on the Gila “you can hook a catfish on one cast and the endemic Gila trout on another.”
 Trails wind 800 miles through the landscape (not sure Leopold would like that), but are accessible only on foot or horseback.